Specification (technical standard): Specification need

-Formal specification
+Formal

 A formal specification is a mathematical description of software or hardware that may be used to develop an implementation.
 It describes what the system should do, not (necessarily) how the system should do it.
 Given such a specification, it is possible to use formal verification techniques to demonstrate that a candidate system design is correct with respect to that specification.
 This has the advantage that incorrect candidate system designs can be revised before a major investment has been made in actually implementing the design.
 An alternative approach is to use provably correct refinement steps to transform a specification into a design, and ultimately into an actual implementation, that is correct by construction.

-Architectural specification
+Architectural

-In (hardware, software, or enterprise) systems development, an architectural specification is the set of documentation that describes the structure, behavior, and more views of that system.
+In hardware, software, or enterprise systems development, an architectural specification is the set of documentation that describes the structure, behavior, and more views of that system.

-Program specification
+Program

 A program specification is the definition of what a computer program is expected to do.
 It can be informal, in which case it can be considered as a user manual from a developer point of view, or formal, in which case it has a definite meaning defined in mathematical or programmatic terms.
 In practice, many successful specifications are written to understand and fine-tune applications that were already well-developed, although safety-critical software systems are often carefully specified prior to application development.
 Specifications are most important for external interfaces that must remain stable.

-Functional specification
+Functional

 In software development, a functional specification (also, functional spec or specs or functional specifications document (FSD)) is the set of documentation that describes the behavior of a computer program or larger software system.
 The documentation typically describes various inputs that can be provided to the software system and how the system responds to those inputs.

-Web service specification
+Web service

 Web services specifications are often under the umbrella of a quality management system.

-Document specification
+Document

 These types of documents define how a specific document should be written, which may include, but is not limited to, the systems of a document naming, version, layout, referencing, structuring, appearance, language, copyright, hierarchy or format, etc. Very often, this kind of specifications is complemented by a designated template.